Payroll-Engine/PayrollEngine.Client.Tutorials/PayrollTestRunner/README.md

 # Payroll Engine Client Tutorials - Payroll unit tests

 ## Overview
-Tutorial topic: Integrate the payrun test runner
+Tutorial topic: Integrate the payroll test runner

 | :zap: **This is just one example of test runner integration.
 Since a connection to the backend is required, test runners are not suitable for unit tests.** |
 |----|